mojombo/sf-vegetarian-restaurants/README.md

 Fancy
 -----
 * Greens
-* Millennium - Vegan.
-Fantastic use of fungi
+* Millennium (All vegan.
+Fantastic use of fungi)
+* Slanted Door ( The Lemongrass Tofu is so good that it was all I ordered there for years. )

 Bars
 ----